Siege of Kut: Surrender of the British army

 The British historian Paul Knight wrote: "The treatment of the Kuttities was similar to those of the Allied prisoners of war taken by the Japanese, which is of course a far more familiar story to a modern audience.
 Whether or not there was a deliberate state policy to murder the Kuttities through overwork, underfeeding, or both, or whether murder was a by-produce of negligence, neglect and official incompetence is a moot point.
-It made little different to the Kuttities.
+It made little difference to the Kuttities.
 Their captivity took place against the backdrop of the Armenian massacres, which are still denied by the modern Turkish state.
 Again, whether or not the death of thousands of Armenians was the result of a state policy, or whether it was the by-produce of negligence, neglect and official incompetence is a moot point.
 It made little difference to the Armenians".
 One British POW, Sergeant Long, wrote about the long march from Kut to the POW camps in Anatolia: "No words can adequately describe the appalling misery of that scene.
 Here were men who had suffered and fought the long months of the siege, although they were gradually starved and were not fit to do a day's march, yet they were being driven across the pitiless waste under a scorching sun, herded along by a brutal and callous escort of Arab conscripts.
 Limping and staggering along they all finally arrived, some of them being assisted along by comrades, who themselves were in dire need of assistance".
 Other sources say many died en route.
 The Ottoman guards constantly whipped the POWs to encourage them to move faster.
 The Indian Muslims were able to bring themselves some protection by saying "Islami, Islami" while the Gurkhas and Sikh POWs were abused for their religions.

 After reaching Mosul, the POWs entered into areas where the population was Kurdish while the desert terrain was replaced with the mountains of Anatolia.
 Long described the Kurds as being more kindly disposed to the POWs than the Arabs, which together the cool summer mountain air made conditions more bearable.
 At the Ras-el-Ain camp where Indian POWs were being held, Long described the Indians as being in a "...condition that was truly pitiful they resembled animated skeletons hung about with filthy rags.
 No tents or other shelter had been provided and they were living in holes in the grounds like pariah dogs".